bwsw/sj-platform/SJDocs/source/Tutorial.rst

 .. figure:: _static/InstancesCreated.png

 Ready!
-The module can be launched.
+The modules can be launched.

 Launching Instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After the streaming layer with its infrastructure and instances are created you can start a module.

 The module starts working after it is launched.
-The input module starts receiving data, transform the data for T-streams to pass to the processing module.
-The processing module starts processing them and put to T-streams to pass to the output module.
+The input module starts receiving data, transforms the data for T-streams to pass them to the processing module.
+The processing module starts processing them and put to T-streams to pass them to the output module.
 The output module starts storing the result in a data storage.

 In fact, it is not a module that is started.
 It is an instance of the module.

 In the example case, there are three modules (input-streaming, regular-streaming and output-streaming modules) and each of them has its own instances.
 Thus, these instances should be launched one by one.

 For launching the **input module instance** send::

  curl --request GET "http://$address/v1/modules/input-streaming/pingstation-input/1.0/instance/pingstation-input/start"

 For launching the **processing module instances** send::